Q&A: The murder of Pat Finucane

 Barrett later confessed in court to killing Mr Finucane and was sentenced to 22 years' imprisonment in September 2004.

-What is the purpose of Wednesday's review?
+What was the purpose of the de Silva review?

 The Finucane family have campaigned for a full public inquiry into the murder for many years and have repeatedly insisted that they will not accept anything less.